MinchinWeb/blog.minchin.ca/content/20230713-microblogging-110.md

 Threads), I considered setting up a Mastodon account, but it seems the sensible thing would be to stand up my owner server for my own account; this is way less work!
 The missing part of this plugin in its current form is the social aspect, and that will take more thought on how to implement.
-For now, I have comments, as with any other post on this site.
+For now, I have comments via email, as with any other post on this site.

 So will I be comfortable write more microposts?
 Will they seem less serious, and so can be *off the cuff*?
 Time will see, I guess.